What is a 401k audit?

 Form 5500 Due Date

-For most companies, Form 5500 and financial statements are due July 31, or October 31st with extension.
+For most companies, Form 5500 and financial statements are due July 31, or October 15th with an extension.

 What is involved in a 401k audit?